hytxx/vim/vimrc.md

 " :PluginClean      - confirms removal of unused plugins; append `!` to auto-approve removal

 " see :h vundle for more details or wiki for FAQ
-" Put your non-Plugin stuff after this line
+" Put your non-Plugin stuff after this line.